 - 1 cup shredded potatoes

-- 1 slice whole grain bread or 2 tablespoon ground flax seeds
+- 1 slice whole grain bread or 2 tablespoons ground flax seeds

 - Salt and pepper to taste

-- Note: If you have a food processor, you can add all the ingredients except the meat, legumes or grain into it, chop for a few minutes.
+- Note: If you have a food processor, you can add all the ingredients except the meat, legumes, or grain, and chop for a few minutes.
 Otherwise

 - Shred and chop all the vegetables